quoctanvn/100-days-of-code/r1-log.md

 Resolved the multiple `setInterval()` issue using many `console.log()` lines and functionality seems to work although not passing the reset test from [issue#1](https://github.com/Web-Dev-Rich/fcc-pomodoro-clock/issues/1)

 ### R1D5 07-01-2018
+Taking a break from Pomodoro and have asked a question in Slack about my session/break incrementing/decrementing.
+It seems that each time reset is clicked the increment doubles for each click of the buttons!
+Weird - I wonder if it is something to do with variable scoping??

+I've set up my [Tic Tac Toe project on GitHub](https://github.com/Web-Dev-Rich/fcc-tictactoe).
+I started this a while ago from a tutorial.

 -
 -